Shopify/shopify-api-ruby/docs/usage/oauth.md

 If using in the Rails framework, we highly recommend you use the [shopify_app](https://github.com/Shopify/shopify_app) gem to perform OAuth, you won't have to follow the instructions below to start your own OAuth flow.
   - See `ShopifyApp`'s [documentation on session storage](https://github.com/Shopify/shopify_app/blob/main/docs/shopify_app/sessions.md#sessions)

-If you aren't using Rails, you can look at how the `ShopifyApp` gem handles Oauth flow for further examples:
+If you aren't using Rails, you can look at how the `ShopifyApp` gem handles OAuth flow for further examples:
 - [Session Controller](https://github.com/Shopify/shopify_app/blob/main/app/controllers/shopify_app/sessions_controller.rb)
   - Triggering and redirecting user to **begin** OAuth flow
 - [Callback Controller](https://github.com/Shopify/shopify_app/blob/main/app/controllers/shopify_app/callback_controller.rb)